johlym/johnathan-org/src/_posts/2018-09-12-review-of-todays-apple-iphone-and-watch-announcements.md

 ### iPhone Xs Max

-A new, larger variant of the iPhone Xs, it’ll ship with everything the iPhone Xs does along with:
+A new, larger variant of the iPhone Xs, it'll ship with everything the iPhone Xs does along with:

 - 6.5″ Super Retina Screen at 2688×1242 pixels and the same 458 pixels-per-inch (ppt) depth.